BouyguesTelecom/a7/README.md

 - `A7_TITLE` lets you change the name of the service;
 - `A7_ICON` lets you change the icon of the service.

-These two variables have an impact to the browsing UI.
+These two properties will appear in the browsing UI.

 ### Restrict HTTP methods